datasci-abi/Datasci-Abi/README.md

 I am beginning my career as a data analyst, eager to leverage Python, MySQL, Machine Learning, and Natural Language Processing to explore data-driven insights.
 My journey into data analysis is fueled by a strong interest in applying analytical techniques to solve real-world problems.

-🔭 I’m currently leading the **Bandersnatch project**, a groundbreaking initiative that utilizes advanced technology to deliver dynamic visualizations and interactive machine learning models through a web application.
-This project highlights my dedication to using sophisticated data tools to enhance understanding and facilitate informed decision-making.
+🔭 I recently completed a Bitcoin Forecasting App, a cutting-edge project that leverages advanced machine learning models and real-time data to predict Bitcoin price trends.
+This web application integrates ARIMA and XGBoost models, along with dynamic visualizations and live Bitcoin price tracking, showcasing my expertise in data science and financial analytics.
+This project reflects my passion for utilizing sophisticated data tools to enhance market insights and support informed decision-making. 🚀📊 #MachineLearning #Bitcoin #AI #Crypto #DataScience

 Current Tech Stack:
 🐍 Programming Languages: Python, SQL, R, Excel